mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 If `a_datetime` was an instance of April Fools' Day, then it could return a string like `2020-04-01`.
-The `date` filter has many specifiers that will enable you to produce most date formatting outputs that you could think of.
+The `date` filter has many specifiers that will enable you to produce most of the date formatting outputs you could think of.

 `default` is a useful filter
 for when your template value evaluates to `False`.